llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 !DIExpr(DIOp, ...)
 ```

-Represents an expression, which is a sequence of zero or more operations defined
+Represents an expression, which is a sequence of one or more operations defined
 in the following sections.

 The evaluation of an expression is done in the context of an associated
 `DILifetime` that has a `location` field that references it.

-The evaluation of the expression is performed on a stack where each stack
+The evaluation of the expression is performed on an initially empty stack where
-element is a tuple of a type and a location description.
-If the stack does not
+each stack element is a tuple of a type and a location description.
+The
-have a single element after evaluation, then the expression is not well-formed.
+expression is evaluated by evaluating each of its operations sequentially.

-The evaluation is the typed location description of the single resulting stack
+The result of the evaluation is the typed location description of the single
-element.
+resulting stack element.
+If the stack does not have a single element after
+evaluation, then the expression is not well-formed.

 > TODO: Maybe operators should specify their input type(s)?
 It do not match what
 > DWARF does currently.
 Such types cannot trivially be used to enforce type